fantazio/FunC/Readme.md

 ##Goal
 Add fun to C.
-The intent is to improve my skills in C, focusing on pointers to functions, memory management and macros.
+The intent is to improve my skills in C, focusing on macros, function pointers and memory management.

 ##How do I contribute?